-BA203 Intro. to International Business 3 credits (3 lec hrs/wk)

-Prerequisite(s): (BA223 and WR115) or (BA223 and WR121) Explores the broad field of international trade.
+BA203 Intro. to International Business 3 credits (3 lec hrs/wk) Explores the broad field of international trade.
 It forms a foundation for future study and specialization in the international business field.
 Students will gain an understanding of the institutions, environments, forces, and problems that are involved when businesses operate in foreign economies.